-BRIDGES over Columbia: 21st Century Community Learning Center Program - Title IV-B
+BRIDGES to Higher Learning: 21st Century Community Learning Center Program - Title IV-B

 Provides after school and family education programs to students who are not performing at grade level in reading, English, and/or mathematics and provides support to families of participating students.
 Operates at Stevens Forest and Talbott Springs elementary Schools.